vishkid84/Portfolio-milestone-project/README.md

 All of the above has been tested manually and found to be working.

 The website has been tested across different browsers (Chrome, Firefox, Microsoft Edge, IE10).
 I have added the smooth scroll feature in css.
-This does not work on Internet Explorer and Edge.
+This does not work on Internet Explorer, Edge and ios.
+Tested across multiple devices and found that hover effect does not work without adding additional code and 'background-attachment: fixed' does not work on ios.

 ## Deployment